Zippo00/GET-Food/README.md

 > [!NOTE]
 > This will start a development server at: http://localhost:3000/ *(the browser should open automatically)*.

+# <p align="center">API Documentations</p><a name="apidocs"></a>

+The API documentations are done with [Swagger](https://swagger.io/docs/).
+After you have the Flask application running, you can find the documentations via a browser at *URL*/**apidocs**.

+For example, if you have the application running on localhost, you would find the API documentations at http://localhost/apidocs.

 # <p align="center">Database</p><a name="database"></a>